mmbman/Katagiri/index.md

 **Latest Updates:**

+- May 11, 2025: Updated drafts of the [Principles of Practice](principles-of-practice) series.
 - May 3, 2025: Posted drafts of the [Principles of Practice](principles-of-practice) series.
-(Still cleaning these up.)
 - April 25, 2025: Posted draft of [“*Blue Cliff Record* Case 50: Yun Men’s Every Atom Samadhi”](1984-01-04-Blue-Cliff-Record-Case-50).
 - April 14, 2025: Posted [“Annotated *Fukanzazengi*”](annotated-fukanzazengi) – a work in progress.
 - March 11, 2025: Posted all drafts in the [*Bendowa*](bendowa) series.